DoanCV/DoanCV/README.md

   - My alt-playgrounds
     - @doanhub which has software engineering project and student perks
     - @Porkdown which is my Codewars alias
-- 👀 I’m interested in data science.
+- 👀 I’m interested in the data science lifecycle from data engineering to model deployment.
 - 🌱 I’m currently reading Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow.
     - (⌐■_■) I'm continuing my #66daysofdata streak since inception.
 - 💞️ I’m looking to collaborate on career and interview preparation.